elfeck/SGpp-wiki/Datadriven-dataminig-pipeline-configuration.md

 Each of these three attributes has many different sub-attributes to configure.
-Note that almost all attributes have built-in default values and it is often enough to only specifiy a select few attributes manually in the JSON configuration file.
+Note that almost all attributes have built-in default values and it is often enough to only specify a select few attributes manually in the JSON configuration file.

-In the following all available attributes are listed in tablular form.
+In the following all available attributes are listed in tabular form.
 The three top-level JSON attributes are <b>dataSource</b>, <b>scorer</b> and <b>fitter</b>.
-Each of these may have attributes which are JSON dictonaries themselves.
+Each of these may have attributes which are JSON dictionaries themselves.
 These are then listed separately.<br/>
 The column "Depends on" lists attribute-value pairs that the row in questions depends on.
-If the condition in the "Depends on" column is not fullfilled, the attribute in question will have no effect (but may still be set - it is just ignored by the program).
+If the condition in the "Depends on" column is not fulfilled, the attribute in question will have no effect (but may still be set - it is just ignored by the program).